4 U.S. companies will pay $26 billion to settle claims they fueled the opioid crisis

 While companies acknowledge no wrongdoing in this deal, opioid lawsuits laid bare company practices that state attorneys general say were deeply troubling.

-With this $26 billion settlement now approved, negotiations continue over a separate opioid deal involving Purdue Pharma, maker of Oxycontin, and members of the Sackler family who own the private firm.
+With this $26 billion settlement now approved, negotiations continue over a separate opioid deal involving Purdue Pharma, maker of OxyContin, and members of the Sackler family who own the private company.

 That deal, if finalized, is expected to include payouts topping $6 billion.